 The first examples are centered around rational numbers-that is, integers and fractions.
 You will find examples of many of the same operations later in this chapter, using real numbers and then complex numbers.
 Similar operations will be illustrated in later chapters with a variety of different mathematical objects.

-Integers and Fractions Elementary Number Theory Real Numbers Functions and Relations Complex Numbers Units and Measurements New in Version 6 Rewrite fraction as mixed number Arithmetic with mixed numbers Choice of letters and fonts for imaginary unit and exponential e Overbar for complex conjugate More control over thresholds for scientific
+Integers and Fractions

+Elementary Number Theory

+Rewrite fraction as mixed number Arithmetic with mixed numbers Choice of letters and fonts for imaginary unit and exponential e Overbar for complex conjugate More control over thresholds for scientific notation